canonical/opensearch-operator/docs/explanation/cluster-health.md

 2. **Remove one unit at a time** — never remove multiple units in a single command.
    After each removal, wait for the cluster to rebalance and return to `green` before removing the next unit.
-3. **Monitor after removal** — OpenSearch reallocates the departed node's shards, and the charm updates the voting configuration if the node was `cluster_manager`-eligible.
+3. **Monitor during and after removal** — the charm requests OpenSearch to move shards away from the departing data node to other data nodes before stopping it.
+If the node participates in cluster-manager voting, the charm also excludes it from the voting configuration.
+If it is the elected cluster manager, OpenSearch elects a replacement.
    Wait for the application to fully stabilise before proceeding.

 ```{note}